bancorprotocol/contracts_eos/README.md

 See each contract for a description and general usage information.

+## Setup:
+- make sure you have node.js+npm installed globally
+- make sure you have both eosio installed and the eosio.CDT globally installed (via `apt` or `brew`), or in order to compile latest eosio.contracts, masters cloned from git, built and installed inside the user home directory.
+- `npm install` from the root project directory.

 ## Testing
-Tests are included that can be `run` using their corresponding `npm` commands.
+Tests are included that may be executed using `npm run test` commands.
 Legacy tests using the `funguy` (legacy `zeus`) SDK may be found in older commits for historical purposes.
-Additionally included is a convenience script (`chmod u+x` it or run with `bash`) for compiling contracts and deploying on a fresh `nodeos` instance alongside eosio.contracts binaries, 1.7.0 latest stable release on 10/16/19.
+Additionally included is a convenience script (`chmod u+x` it or run with `bash`) for compiling contracts and deploying on a fresh `nodeos` instance loaded with eosio.contracts binaries, 1.7.0 latest stable release on 10/16/19:

-* Setup:
-- make sure you have node.js+npm installed globally
-- make sure you have both eosio installed and the eosio.CDT globally installed (via `apt` or `brew`), or in order to compile latest eosio.contracts, masters cloned from git, built and installed inside the user home directory.
-- `npm install` from the root project directory, then finally:

-* Running:
+## Running:
 - if you already HAVE `nodeos` running, run `npm run restart`
 - if you don't have the contracts compiled before the above, run `npm run cstart`
 - "restart" and "cstart" will also run tests for you
 - if you DON'T already have `nodeos`running, run `npm run start`
-- run tests with `npm run test`

 A local folder called "nodeos" will be created storing the "config" and "data" related to your last deployment session.
 All nodeos console output will be written to a local file called "stderr".